toivoh/tt08-on-chip-memory-test/README.md

 The same address is used for both reading and writing.

 ### Top level types
-There are four top level types:
+There are five top level types:
 - Two RTL memories, with/without shift register support.
 - Two customized memories, with/without shift register support.
+- Latch-based FIFO

 The RTL memories serve as a baseline, trying to implement the memory in rather straightforward RTL code, without instantiating any sky130 specific cells.
 The customized memories break the memory into a few component parts, which allow them instantiate specific sky130 cells for different purposes, including use as memory elements.